7 Ecommerce Best Practices for Building a Quality Website

 Ecommerce has changed the way the world shops.
-Geographical barriers no longer limit consumers to shopping locally and it has intensified price competition.
-Today, 83% of Internet users worldwide have made an online purchase.
-With a growing presence in today’s market, the right ecommerce site is crucial to success for stores of any size.
+Geographical barriers no longer limit consumers to shopping locally and it has intensified the price of competition.
+Today, 83% of internet users worldwide have made an online purchase.
+With a growing presence in today’s market, it’s important to design your website with all of the ecommerce best practices in mind.

 Buying products and services online is quite different than in a physical store.
 The consumer doesn’t have the option to touch or interact with the product before deciding to buy it.
 Your site should make consumers feel as if there is no need to showroom.
 (Showrooming is the practice of examining merchandise in a brick and mortar store and buying the product later online.)